The Garden Grazer

 June 06, 2020 at 2:01 pm

-Hi Lillian!
+Hello, Lillian!
 That's so wonderful to hear, and great substitute with the cornstarch to thicken it up!
 Thrilled you're enjoying the blog and thank you so much for sharing it with others.
-Really appreciate your kind words.
-Wishing you a beautiful rest of the weekend!
-Take good care. -Kaitlin
+I really appreciate that!

 Reply